Last updated on July 25th, 2019 at 11:39 am

 5. Black hat SEO

 Come to the Dark Side, we have cookies.
-Like everything else, the internet and SEO has a Dark Side.
+Like everything else, the internet and SEO have a Dark Side.
 But you should avoid the Dark Side of SEO, aka black hat SEO.

 Black hat SEO is the term coined to describe all SEO practices considered manipulative and unethical.
 Black hat SEO can hurt your site or even get it blacklisted (removed) from the search engines.
 So, stay away from the Dark Side.